8,114 Shares in Canadian Pacific Kansas City Limited (NYSE:CP) Acquired by Waycross Investment Management Co

 Canadian Pacific Kansas City Cuts Dividend

-The business also recently announced a quarterly dividend, which will be paid on Monday, July 31st.
-Investors of record on Friday, June 30th will be issued a $0.141 dividend.
-This represents a $0.56 dividend on an annualized basis and a dividend yield of 0.71%.
-The ex-dividend date of this dividend is Thursday, June 29th.
-Canadian Pacific Kansas City’s payout ratio is 18.54%.
+The firm also recently announced a quarterly dividend, which will be paid on Monday, July 31st.
+Stockholders of record on Friday, June 30th will be given a $0.141 dividend.
+The ex-dividend date is Thursday, June 29th.
+This represents a $0.56 annualized dividend and a dividend yield of 0.71%.
+Canadian Pacific Kansas City’s dividend payout ratio (DPR) is presently 18.54%.

 About Canadian Pacific Kansas City